docusign/code-examples-bash/README.md

 For a list of code examples that use the Rooms API, see the [How-to guides overview](https://developers.docusign.com/docs/rooms-api/how-to/) on the Docusign Developer Center.

+## Trust Records API

+**Note:** To run the Trust Records API examples, you must first complete the [Prerequisites](https://developers.docusign.com/docs/trust-records-api/how-to/retrieve-idevidence-artifacts/).

+For more information about the scopes used for obtaining authorization to use the Trust Records API, see [Required scopes](https://developers.docusign.com/platform/auth/reference/scopes/).

+For a list of code examples that use the Trust Records API, see the [How-to guides overview](https://developers.docusign.com/docs/trust-records-api/how-to/) on the Docusign Developer Center.

 ## Web Forms API

 The Web Forms API is available in all developer accounts, but only in certain production account plans.
 Contact [Docusign Support](https://support.docusign.com/) or your account manager to find out whether the Web Forms API is available for your production account plan.